dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/starburst-galaxy-qs.md

 10. Enter the **Development Credentials** for your new project:
     - **User** – The **User** value from the **Connection information** modal in your Starburst Galaxy tab.
 Make sure to use the entire string, including the account's role which is the `/` and all the characters that follow.
 If you don’t include it, your default role is used and that might not have the correct permissions for project development.
     - **Password** – The password you use to log in to your Starburst Galaxy account.
     - **Database** – The Starburst catalog you want to save your data to (for example, when writing new tables).
+For future reference, database is synonymous to catalog between dbt Cloud and Starburst Galaxy.
     - Leave the remaining options as is.
 You can use their default values.
 11. Click **Test Connection**.
 This verifies that dbt Cloud can access your Starburst Galaxy cluster.
 12. Click **Next** if the test succeeded.
 If it failed, you might need to check your Starburst Galaxy settings and credentials.